plasmasky/somedecorg/README.md

 # contact

-Anyone interested in this kind of freedom for individual people - please send any suggestions or questions to: plasmasky (at) peerfreedom.org , oraz PR on github , or catch us on Matrix server @junta.pl
+Anyone interested in this kind of freedom for individual people - please send any suggestions or questions to: plasmasky (at) peerfreedom.org , or PR on github , or catch us on Matrix server @junta.pl

+Document is partially in Polish language.
+This is obviously a draft.

 # name